dotnetcore/WTM/README.md

 - BatchVM provides batch operation functionality.

-- Framework has its own code generator, which makes development efficient and fast;
+- WTM has its own code generator, which makes development efficient and fast;

-- Framework provides dozens of client-side controls, including Form, Grid, Panel, Dialog and qute alot of other common controls.
+- WTM provides dozens of client-side controls, including Form, Grid, Panel, Dialog and qute alot of other common controls.
 Without client-side, the back-end developers can easily write beautiful client-side pages.
 Currently, the framework only supports LayUI as the front-end UI, and we will support more later;

-- The framework provides built-in user, role, user group, Data permission, page permission, menu, log, mail, SMS, file and other common back-end management functions;
+- WTM provides built-in user, role, user group, Data permission, page permission, menu, log, mail, SMS, file and other common back-end management functions;

-- The framework supports single sign on, portal and distributed database;
+- WTM supports single sign on, portal and distributed database;

-- The framework provides simplified operation of common back-end development libraries such as Redis, DFS etc.
+- WTM provides simplified operation of common back-end development libraries such as Redis, DFS etc.

-- The framework provides both the server-side and client-side mode.
+- WTM provides both the server-side and client-side mode.

 | Mode | UI | Status  |